Investor Insight: Medtronic plc [MDT] Goes Ballistic – Investor Confidence on the Rise

 Medtronic plc [NYSE:MDT]: Analyst Rating and Earnings

 Equities traders oftentimes stay updated on what leading stock market analysts say about a potential stock purchase.
 When it comes to Medtronic plc [MDT], the most recently available average analyst rating is from the quarter that ends in 1/30/2020.
-This is compared to its latest closing price of $89.89.
+On average, stock market experts give MDT an Overweight rating.
+This is compared to its latest closing price of $90.18.

 Fundamental Analysis of Medtronic plc [MDT]